theory/justatheory/content/photo/nyc/blockhouse/index.md

 description: A photo of The Blockhouse, a small fort in Central Park, New York City.
 tags: [New York City, Central Park, Blockhouse]
 type: photo
-image: {src: blockhouse.jpeg, alt: Photo of The Blockhouse in Central Park, caption: The Blockhouse }
+image: {src: blockhouse.jpeg, alt: Photo of The Blockhouse in Central Park, caption: The Blockhouse, copyright: 2020 David E. Wheeler }
 ---

 [The Blockhouse] is a small fort in the North Woods of Central Park, constructed as